wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

     - source - location of the file is going to be created
     - inputContent - what needs to be written to the file.

 5. The above two parameters are saved to properties.
 Therefore drag and drop property mediator to the design view and do as shown below.
+For further reference, you can read about [Property mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/property-Mediator/).
     <img src="/assets/img/connectors/filecon-1.png" title="Adding a property" width="800" alt="Adding a property"/>

 6. Add the another Property Mediator to get the InputContent value copied.
 Do the same as in the above step.